StevenSpeck/holly-eng-take-home/README.md

 ## Overview

-This take-home assignment is designed to evaluate your technical skills across several areas important to our engineering team.
-Please spend no more than 2-3 hours on this task.
-It's completely fine if you don't finish everything - we're more interested in understanding your approach and thought process.
+This take-home assignment was designed to evaluate my technical skills across several areas important to the Holly engineering team.
+I spent no more than 2-3 hours on this task.
+I did not finish everything - but hopefully the engineering team is more interested in understanding my approach and thought process.

 ## Goals

-This assignment evaluates your skills in:
+This assignment evaluated my skills in:

 1. Data processing
 2. Next.js development